akerl-archived/committed/README.md

 To run this locally, `bundle install` to get the dependencies and then `bundle exec thin start`.
 This will start the webserver up locally.
 To specify a custom port, use `bundle exec thin start -p PORT`.

-I run this on heroku, at https://akerl-committed.herokuapp.com/
+I've written a Docker container for this: [dock0/committed](https://github.com/dock0/committed).

 It has an endpoint that responds with Twilio's TwiML, allowing this to respond to text messages with commit information.
-To set this up, just run it somewhere public and point your Twilio number's SMS endpoint to `https://example.com/sms/`
+To set this up, just run it somewhere that Twilio can hit it and point your Twilio number's SMS endpoint to `http://example.com/sms/`

 ### SMS commands